 The J-1 for Training Programme for Trainee/Intern is the category for training programmes for trainees or interns.
 To qualify as an intern, the applicant must be currently enrolled in a university level programme, or have graduated within 12 months of the expected start date of the internship.
-To qualify as a trainee, the applicant must have completed a university level academic programme and have worked in his/her field of studies for at least one year subsequent to his/her graduation.
-Under both of these classifications, the proposed activities in the U.S. must be related to the applicant's field of study.
+To qualify as a trainee, the applicant must have completed a university-level academic programme and have worked in their field of studies for at least one year subsequent to their graduation.
+Under both of these classifications, the proposed activities in the US must be related to the applicant's field of study.

-Canadian and Mexican nationals are eligible for the Trade NAFTA (TN) Classification.
+Canadian and Mexican nationals are eligible for the Trade USMCA (TN) Classification.
 These are preferable to obtaining H-1Bs for many reasons, such as greatly expedited processing time and a much less administrative preparation.